BishoySedra/eyego-devops-task/README.md

 The Kubernetes manifests include:
 - **Deployment**: Deploys two replicas of the application container.
 - **Service**: Exposes the application using a LoadBalancer service on port 80, forwarding traffic to port 3000 of the container.
-- **Ingress**: Configures an ingress resource to route traffic to the application using the hostname `eyego.local`.

 ## Installation and Usage